Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 ![image](https://user-images.githubusercontent.com/74886618/202904774-e20fb335-32f1-4fb3-ba70-218e01c2a51a.png)

-*GPT-3 embeddings and calculation of semantic proximity*
+*Second step : GPT-3 embeddings and calculation of semantic proximity*

 Providing embeddings for the word "dizzy", "man", "woman", we will see which word is closer to the other in vector space, and is therefore considered semantically closer by GPT-3.